-ZERA rules out fuel price hike
+Zera rules out fuel price hike

 Enacy Mapakame Business Reporter

-This comes as there has been rumours circulating that another fuel price hike was looming, triggering some panic buying, especially in Harare, resulting in limited supplies and queues emerging.
+The assurance comes in the wake rumours that another fuel price hike was looming, triggering panic buying, especially in Harare, resulting in limited supplies and queues emerging.

-ZERA acting chief executive officer Eddingtom Mazambani said the shortages that were experienced last week were a result of supply gaps that has been closed by the fuel supply inflows.
+ZERA acting chief executive Mr Eddingtom Mazambani said the shortages that were experienced last week were a result of supply gaps.

 “The fuel supply in the country is stable and the public should not panic based on false statements that the fuel prices are due to be significantly reviewed,” he said.